inmindos/thinking-flaws/Illusion of external agency.md

     "cbias-guess-thoughts"
   ]
 source: "https://psycnet.apa.org/doiLanding?doi=10.1037%2F0022-3514.79.5.690"
+excerpt: "A belief that good/bad things happen to us because of external influences rather than personal actions."
 ---

 A belief that good/bad things happen to us because of external influences rather than personal actions.
 Eg. I got good marks because the teacher likes me.